simeononsecurity/simeononsecurity.ch/content/guides/mastering-git-a-comprehensive-guide-for-version-control/index.en.md

 2. **Code Reviews**: Perform code reviews to ensure code quality, catch bugs, and provide feedback to fellow developers.
 Code review tools integrated with Git repositories can make the process more efficient.

 3. **Continuous Integration**: Integrate Git with a continuous integration (CI) system to automate building, testing, and deploying software.
-Services like **Travis CI** and **Jenkins** can be integrated with Git repositories to streamline the development process.
+Services like **Travis CI** and **Jenkins** can be integrated with Git repositories to simplify the development process.

 ## Conclusion
 Mastering Git is crucial for effective version control and collaboration in software development projects.
 With its powerful features and widespread adoption, Git has become the de facto standard for version control.